Blog>Trade>Starting a Business>How to start an appliance repair business

-How to start a domestic appliance engineering business | Checkatrade
+How to start an appliance repair business

-How to start a domestic appliance engineering business
+How to start an appliance repair business

-Customers will, of course, value your experience, but possessing formal qualifications is very useful to show you’ve been fully trained to do your job.
-That’s why credentials can make your business appear more reliable and encourage potential clients to trust your service.
+That’s why credentials can make your appliance repair business appear more reliable and encourage potential clients to trust your service.
 Here are the most recognised qualifications among domestic appliance engineers to possess:

 • Level 2 Diploma in Electrical Installation or Engineering Technology